vschiavoni/crane/README.md

 ssh ubuntu@10.0.3.111
    Enter password: "ubuntu"
 ```
 This "ubuntu" user is already a sudoer.
 Then, you are free to install crane, gcc, and other packages inside the u1 container.
-	Add your own username into the lxc without asking password anymore.
+Add your own username (ubuntu) into the lxc without asking password anymore.
 Generate a private/public key pair, put it into your ~/.ssh/.
 Rename the private key to be ~/.ssh/lxc_priv_key
 Append the public key to the u1 container's ~/.ssh/auth..._keys
 ```
 ssh ubuntu@10.0.3.111 -i ~/.ssh/lxc_priv_key
 ```